dbt-labs/corp/handbook.md

-# The Fishtown Analytics Employee Handbook
+# The dbt Labs Employee Handbook

 ## Welcome to Fishtown

-Hello and Welcome to Fishtown Analytics.
+Hello and Welcome to dbt Labs.
 We’re thrilled to have you as a member of the team!

-This handbook is intended to answer many of the questions you might have after joining, and should serve as a valuable resource throughout your employment at Fishtown Analytics.
+This handbook is intended to answer many of the questions you might have after joining, and should serve as a valuable resource throughout your employment at dbt Labs.
 Read on to learn about important company policies and procedures, as well as the commitments of this company to our employees.

 ## Workplace Commitments

 ### Equal Opportunity Employment

-Fishtown Analytics is an equal opportunity employer and does not unlawfully discriminate against employees or applicants for employment on the basis of an individual’s race, color, religion, creed, sex, national origin, age, disability, marital status, veteran status or any other status protected by applicable law.
+dbt Labs is an equal opportunity employer and does not unlawfully discriminate against employees or applicants for employment on the basis of an individual’s race, color, religion, creed, sex, national origin, age, disability, marital status, veteran status or any other status protected by applicable law.
 This policy applies to all terms, conditions and privileges of employment, including recruitment, hiring, placement, compensation, promotion, discipline and termination.
 Whenever possible, the company makes reasonable accommodations for qualified individuals with disabilities to the extent required by law.
 Employees who would like to request a reasonable accommodation should contact Meghan Colón (Email: meg@fishtownanalytics or Slack: @meg).

 ### Non-Harassment / Non-Discrimination Policy

-Fishtown Analytics prohibits discrimination or harassment based on race, color, religion, creed, sex, national origin, age, disability, marital status, veteran status or any other status protected by applicable law.
+dbt Labs prohibits discrimination or harassment based on race, color, religion, creed, sex, national origin, age, disability, marital status, veteran status or any other status protected by applicable law.
 Each individual has the right to work in a professional atmosphere that promotes equal employment opportunities and is free from discriminatory practices, including, without limitation, harassment.
-Consistent with its workplace policy of equal employment opportunity, Fishtown Analytics prohibits and will not tolerate harassment on the basis of race, color, religion, creed, sex, national origin, age, disability, marital status, veteran status or any other status protected by applicable law.
+Consistent with its workplace policy of equal employment opportunity, dbt Labs prohibits and will not tolerate harassment on the basis of race, color, religion, creed, sex, national origin, age, disability, marital status, veteran status or any other status protected by applicable law.
 Violations of this policy will not be tolerated.

 Discrimination includes, but is not limited to: making any employment decision or employment-related action on the basis of race, color, religion, creed, age, sex, disability, national origin, marital or veteran status, or any other status protected by applicable law.
 Harassment is generally defined as unwelcome verbal or nonverbal conduct, based upon a person’s protected characteristic, that denigrates or shows hostility or aversion toward the person because of the characteristic, and which affects the person’s employment opportunities or benefits, has the purpose or effect of unreasonably interfering with the person’s work performance, or has the purpose or effect of creating an intimidating, hostile or offensive working environment.